 Production 2017-2018 (Radical Choreographic Object)

-with Sarah Fdili Alaoui (scientist and artist) New teaser
+with Sarah Fdili Alaoui (scientist and artist) Teaser 1 Teaser 2 (outdoors)

-Participatory choreographic performance with interaction via smartphones, at will…
+Participatory and site-specific choreographic performance with interaction via smartphones, at will…

 Dossier– tech sheet